 Our Department is well-equipped to provide students with research opportunities in the areas of Hydrogeology and Environmental Geology, Remote Sensing, Geospatial Information Systems, Global Positioning Systems, Geophysics, Sedimentary rocks, Geochemistry, and Structural Geology and Tectonics.

-We have a wide range of research and computer facilities to support graduate students research activities of data acquisition and analysis.
+We have research and computer facilities to support graduate students research activities of data acquisition and analysis.
 Below is a list of the research and computer facilities available to graduate students.

 - Research Facilities